johnwargo/word-clock-neomatrix-wifi-desktop/readme.md

 ## Project Updates

-I forked the project because my personal implementation of the clock got way behind time-wise, so I decided to rebuild the code for a Wi-Fi enabled device (Adafruit Feather) so it can periodically update the real-time clock (RTC) using an [Internet Time Server](https://tf.nist.gov/tf-cgi/servers.cgi) and [Network Time Protocol](https://en.wikipedia.org/wiki/Network_Time_Protocol).
+I forked the project because my personal implementation of the clock got way behind time-wise, so I decided to rebuild the code for a Wi-Fi enabled device (Adafruit Feather) so it can periodically update the real-time clock (RTC) using an [Internet Time Server](https://tf.nist.gov/tf-cgi/servers.cgi) and [Network Time Protocol](https://en.wikipedia.org/wiki/Network_Time_Protocol) (NTP).

 I've tried to maintain as much of the original code as possible.
 So far, I made the following changes: